pthom/cleantype/README.md

 <a href="#Table-of-content"><img src="https://img.shields.io/badge/%3C%20top-E7E7E7.svg" align="right"></a>
-# cleantype : readable C++ type introspection - Compiler Decipherer
+# CleanType : Readable C++ type introspection - Compiler Decipherer

-`cleantype`is a small header only library which offer *readable* type names, with a *consistent naming scheme accross compilers*, at *run-time* and *compile-time*.
+`cleantype`is a small C++14 header only library which offer *readable* type names, with a *consistent naming scheme accross compilers*, at *run-time* and *compile-time*.
 It can also output the *signature of lambda* functions, and the result type of any auto function.

 The included tool `ct_compiler_decipher` simplifies the template noise in your compiler output : just ` "|" (pipe)` your build tool to it.